-Fine map of the area around La Rochelle and the islands of Isle de Re and Isle d'Oleron.
+Fine antique engrave chart of the area around La Rochelle and the islands of Isle de Re and Isle d'Oleron.

 Includes insets across the top including: